atykhonov/google-translate/README.md

 ## Summary

 Invoking the function `google-translate-query-translate` queries the source and target languages and text to translate, and shows a buffer with available translations of the text.
+The function `google-translate-at-point` does the same, but instead of querying you, it uses the word at point or the currently active region as text to be translated.

 ## Installation